 When the Relief Society was first organized, there were nineteen members, plus officers.
 By the following March, there were 1158 members attending.
 They outgrew their meeting room almost immediately, so they met in “The Grove”, where the spillage of sisters could all be included.
 The Society became so popular that even “unseemly women” wanted to join.
 Stricter rules were adopted to control the incoming, and finally they resorted to insisting that each new member “present a certificate of her good moral character, signed by two or more responsible persons.”

 In each meeting, visits were reported, the welfare of fellow Saints were discussed, donations were collected for various projects, discussions ensued upon women’s responsibilities, duties, and influence.
-Pres.
-Smith had given a city lot for the Relief Society to build homes for the homeless coming from Missouri, and to provide work for those in need.
+Bro.
+Joseph had given a city lot for the Relief Society to build homes for the homeless coming from Missouri, and to provide work for those in need.
 It’s clear, the sisters were busy; involved in many projects of goodwill, and I believe they loved every minute of it.

-Again, organized in the Salt Lake Valley, Eliza R. Snow wrote, “In having been driven from a city, the Female Relief Society, more amply developed than in Nauvoo, has extended its branches to every ward, and settlement from Bear Lake in the North to Santa Clara in the South, and yet, as seen in perspective, it has but little more than emerged from its embryo state in comparison to its great future.”
+Once again, organized in the Salt Lake Valley, Eliza R. Snow wrote, “In having been driven from a city, the Female Relief Society, more amply developed than in Nauvoo, has extended its branches to every ward, and settlement from Bear Lake in the North to Santa Clara in the South, and yet, as seen in perspective, it has but little more than emerged from its embryo state in comparison to its great future.”

 What is the great future Eliza imagined?
-I don’t believe it was population, even though we are the largest women’s group in the world (6,000,000+).
+I don’t believe it was population, even though we are the largest organized women’s group in the world (6,000,000+).
 I believe it is the influence and power that we hold.
 My question is—are we eager in our doing?
 Are we doing what Eliza would do if she were here today?
 Are we on fire, as our early sisters clearly were?
 Is the impact of a Mormon Woman being felt around the world?
 Is our reputation preceding us in a positive light; a motivating light; a loving light?

 Before the 1970’s, a sister was a member of the Relief Society ONLY if she paid her dues.
 Along with the consolidated schedule, dues were dropped, all women were instant members at age eighteen, and some women were forced to sacrifice their Sunday Relief Society for their callings in the MIA and Primary.
 Over the years, these other auxiliaries have claimed our sisters in such a way that they don’t feel they belong to Relief Society anymore.